DeepIM: Deep Iterative Matching for 6D Pose Estimation: Experiments

-\paragraph{Failure cases:} In Fig. \ref{fig.ycb_failure} we show 10 instances that the network fails to refine to an correct pose.
-They can be grouped into 5 categories: 1) discrepancy between object models and images which can be caused by bad light conditions or inaccurate object model; 2) little patterns to match which is usually happen when only certain featureless side-views are visible or the object is heavily occluded; 3) texture-less objects with limited shape information; 4)initial poses too far away from the correct pose which is beyond the networks ability; 5)objects with tiny key components.
+\paragraph{Failure cases:} In Fig.~\ref{fig.ycb_failure} we show 10 instances that the network fails to refine to a correct pose.
+They can be grouped into 5 categories: \yi{1) discrepancy between object models and images.
+This can be caused by bad light conditions or an inaccurate object model; 2) few patterns to match.
+This usually happens when only certain featureless side-views are visible or the object is heavily occluded; 3) objects' shapes are unusu al and difficult to learn; 4) the initial pose is too far away from the correct pose; 5) objects with tiny key components.}